dincek/PHPNodeJS/README.md

 Requirements
 ------------
 - [NodeJS]("http://nodejs.org/", "NodeJS") (>= v0.10.10, maybe it works with older version (never tested, you are welcome to test and report if it works or not), there must be binary file "node" on server / computer where you execute script)
+- If you want to use JavaScript function that uses jQuery you need to install jquery for NodeJS via NPM (in directory where PHPNodeJS.php is located in your project, you need to run command in CLI: `npm install jquery`

 Initialize
 ----------
 ```
 include_once dirname(__FILE__) . '/PHPNodeJS.php';
+// if $debug = true all of debug messages will be shown, otherwise not
 $debug = true;
 $PHPNodeJS = new PHPNodeJS($debug);
 ```